-- 1. The Implementing Committee supports rate increases to the AMF rate that are needed for EAA and EAHCP operations funding and concurs that more frequent, and smaller, periodic rate adjustments are preferred vs. high single year increases. - 2.
-The Implementing Committee supports robust EAA outreach to and involvement of the public, stakeholders from the EAHCP committees, and EAA permittees as funding options are considered. - 3.
-EAHCP Reserve Fund declines have been noted by the Work Group as a cause for concern in all past reporting years and the Option 2 proposal further elevates that concern, accordingly the Implementing Committee urges the EAA to develop and share information about potential Option 2 funding approaches, and implications, as early and openly as possible. - 4.
+- 1. The Implementing Committee supports robust EAA outreach to and involvement of the public, stakeholders from the EAHCP committees, and EAA permittees as funding options are considered. - 2.
+EAHCP Reserve Fund declines have been noted by the Work Group as a cause for concern in all past reporting years and the Option 2 proposal further elevates that concern, accordingly the Implementing Committee urges the EAA to develop and share information about potential Option 2 funding approaches, and implications, as early and openly as possible. - 3.
 In addition, the Work Group recommends the Implementing Committee should further evaluate the EAA proposed funding approach, particularly as new information is developed regarding Option 2 and impacts on the Reserve Fund design and floor and include further input as appropriate to the EAA Board.